clear-code/typical-reply/README.md

     * `all`: Same to "Reply to All".
 The reply inherits To, Cc, and Bcc from the original mail.
     * `sender`: Same to "Reply to Sender".
 The reply will be sent to the author of the original mail.
+    * `blank`: The list of recipients will become blank completely.

     For example: